apache/couchdb-documentation/src/cluster/setup.rst

 task.
 Luckily, CouchDB 2.0 comes with a convenient Cluster Setup Wizard as part of the Fauxton web administration interface.

-After installation and initial startup, visit Fauxton at ``http://127.0.0.1:5984/_utils#setup``.
+After installation and initial start-up, visit Fauxton at ``http://127.0.0.1:5984/_utils#setup``.
 You will be asked to set up CouchDB as a single-node instance or set up a cluster.

 When you click "setup cluster" you are asked for admin credentials again and then to add nodes by IP address.
 To get more nodes, go through the same install procedure on other machines.
 Be sure to specify the total number of nodes you expect to add to the cluster before adding nodes.

 Before you can add nodes to form a cluster, you have to have them listen on a public IP address and set up an admin user.
 Do this, once